 This is another benefit to using Viber.
 An SMS needs the customer to text back their answer, which can potentially cause friction and poor response rates, even if they just have to choose a number between 1 and 5.
 You want to make the process as simple as possible to complete.

 You could also use the customer’s initial reply as a trigger to send a follow-up.
 For example, after asking them to rate your service you can ask for suggestions for ways to improve your stores.

 Think carefully about how you do this: too many messages will get tiresome quickly and customers will ignore your surveys.
 Limit yourself to just two or three questions and run such surveys for a limited time when there is a particular area of business you want to improve.

 A Viber survey can help you get important feedback from your customers.
 With the insights gained you can work out what customers do and do not like, learn how to improve your service and refine your business strategy.

 At the same time, you also show you care about their opinions and that you are interested in addressing their concerns, which helps customer retention.
 Surveys can help a business in a variety of ways, and GMS, as Viber’s official partner, has a wealth of experience delivering innovative, dynamic Viber campaigns for our clients.

-The GMS Hyber platform offers detailed analytics and feedback, as well as additional controls and a user-friendly interface.
+GMS Business Communications Suite offers detailed analytics and feedback, as well as additional controls and a user-friendly interface.
 It can even combine Viber with push and SMS messaging, in order to guarantee delivery, starting with your preferred channel.